varnishcache/varnish-cache/doc/sphinx/tutorial/index.rst

 Varnish Tutorial
 %%%%%%%%%%%%%%%%

 Varnish is a web accelerator.
-It is installed in frond of your web application and it caches the reponses, making your web site run  Varnish is fast, flexible and easy to use.
+It is installed in front of your web application and it caches the reponses, making your web site run  Varnish is fast, flexible and easy to use.